dave v

 Speed and seamlessness aren’t enough to secure users' trust

-AI has to help people nurture their creativity instead of providing a shortcut to it.
-For this reason, it's risky to only be concerned with AI performance or user satisfaction.
+If AI products in this space want to secure a foothold, their products have to help people become more creative instead of providing a shortcut to it.
+For this reason, it's risky to only be concerned with just AI performance or user satisfaction.

 While so many evaluations focus on outputs, fewer study how the structure of user-AI interaction shapes the experience in terms of cognitive engagement and creative depth.